The Best Bedding for Singapore's Humidity

 Cotton is where most Singaporeans start, and for good reason: widely available, washable, durable, and familiar.
 Not all cotton performs equally in humidity, though.
 Weave structure and fibre quality make an enormous difference.

-Long-staple cotton (Egyptian, Pima or Supima) produces longer, smoother fibres that weave into a breathable structure.
-In a percale weave, it produces a crisp, cool sheet that moves air effectively.
-Weavve's Cotton Classic uses genuine single-ply 600TC long-staple cotton in percale — accurately counted, not inflated via multi-ply tricks.
+Long-staple cotton (Egyptian, Pima or Supima) produces longer, smoother fibres that weave into a durable, high-quality structure.
+Weavve's Cotton Classic uses genuine single-ply 600TC long-staple cotton in a sateen weave (four over, one under) — the same pattern that exposes more continuous thread surface for a silky, smooth feel with a subtle sheen.
+Accurately counted, not inflated via multi-ply tricks.
 The limitation in Singapore's climate is moisture retention: cotton absorbs sweat but releases it more slowly than TENCEL™ or linen, which can feel clammy for hot sleepers.

 Avoid